Libvirt¶

 </hostdev>

-Virtual functions are usually assigned via their PCI ID (domain, bus, slot, function).
+Assign virtual functions via their PCI ID (domain, bus, slot, and function).

 <hostdev mode='subsystem' type='pci' managed='yes'>